Akshay8087/Pizza-Sales-Analysis/README.md

 | GitHub | Hosting the project documentation and version control |
 | Mokkup AI | Designing the wireframe/mockup of the dashboard |

+# Development

-## Development
+## Pseudocode
-- What's the general approach in creating this solution from start to finish?
+What's the general approach in creating this solution from start to finish?

 1. Get the data
 2. Explore the data in Excel